DavidDock/cheers-to-beers/README.md

 # Cheers To Beers

 Cheers To Beers is a social media platform where users can show thier love of different beers and share a drink with one another even if they aren't in the same room.
 It offers the chance to find friends, interact and review their own drinks.
-The deployed site can be found [Cheers-To-Beers](https://cheers-to-beers-4e5512c864fe.herokuapp.com/)
+The deployed site can be found here - [Cheers-To-Beers](https://cheers-to-beers-4e5512c864fe.herokuapp.com/)

+This website uses the Cheers To Beers API.
+The repository can be found here- [Cheers-API-GitHub-Repository](https://github.com/DavidDock/cheers-api)
+The deployed API found here- [Cheers-API](https://cheers-to-beers-api-5a858b4697bd.herokuapp.com/)

 ## CONTENTS